 Raleigh received 73.2 million that must be spent by December 2026 through the American Rescue Plan Act (ARPA) of 2021.
 It was signed into law by President Joe Biden on March 11, 2021.
 The results are in!
 We have collected responses from our community survey, and a snapshot of the results can be seen below.
 Results are still being accepted for the remaining $23.7 million in funds not yet appropriated.

 Five Areas of Funding

 There are five areas of funding that have been identified by the City of Raleigh for ARPA funds.
 These areas are listed below, select an area to show more details can be read about the associated expenditures.

 There are three phases for ARPA spending.
-Phase 1 and phase two are complete, Phase 3 is underway.
-For presentations, videos, and more detailed information, please explore our phase approach page.
+Phase 1 and Phase 2 are complete, Phase 3 is underway.

 Phase 1 — August 2021

 Phase 2 — six to nine months (September 2021 – July 2022)

 Phase 3 — 12+ months (July 2022 – December 2024)